 “That Other Elvis” by Jami Powell

 “Selenium” by Kim Roberts

 The Kentucky Arts Council, the state arts agency, supports EAT: A Literature + Photography Installation with state tax dollars and federal funding from the National Endowment for the Arts.

 “You Eat What You Are: The Act of Eating as a Form of Self Expression”

 Moderated by Executive Director Steve Hoffman

-Panelists Include: Dr. Azita Osanloo, Associate Professor of English at Centre College; Sarah Jane Sanders, featured artist and Kentucky Photographer; Dr. Daniel Kirchner, Assistant Professor of Philosophy at Centre College; and Dr. Kaelyn Wiles, Assistant Professor of Sociology at Centre College
+Panelists Included: Dr. Azita Osanloo, Associate Professor of English at Centre College; Sarah Jane Sanders, featured artist and Kentucky Photographer; Dr. Daniel Kirchner, Assistant Professor of Philosophy at Centre College; and Dr. Kaelyn Wiles, Assistant Professor of Sociology at Centre College

-This program will address the process and act of eating in terms of ethics, sociology and creativity and how it is a cultural practice.
+This program addressed the process and act of eating in terms of ethics, sociology and creativity and how it is a cultural practice.
 Eating is a daily process very often taken for granted.
 While it is something we, as humans, must do to survive, the process of eating also is used as a form of self-expression.

 This event was free and open to the public and presented with support from The Kentucky Humanities Council.